Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

 \item \textbf{Second pitchfork bifurcation} ($h \approx 0.04$) A second pitchfork bifurcation occurs, producing two branches of $r_x$-symmetric orbits that appear in symmetry with respect to the reflection $r_y$.
 After perturbation to the CR3BP, the $r_x$-symmetry of the orbits is broken, giving families of non-symmetric orbits which connect to vertical families of orbits emanating from the $L_4$ and $L_5$ Lagrange points.
 These correspond to the W4/W5 families described in~\cite{doedel_elemental_2007}.

 \item \textbf{Second period-doubling bifurcation} ($h \approx 0.09$) A second period-doubling bifurcation occurs, giving rise to the ``moth'' family of doubly symmetric orbits.
+This family also appears in the bifurcation graph presented in~\cite[Section 5.3]{aydin_Batkhin_hill_2025}, where its continuation is shown to connect to the planar direct family of periodic orbits (family $g$).

 \item \textbf{Secondary Hopf bifurcation} ($h \approx 0.11$) Finally, a secondary Hopf bifurcation is observed, in which two pairs of Floquet multipliers collide on the unit circle and move off into the complex plane.
-This transition marks the onset of strong instability, with the modulus of one pair increasing far beyond unity while the other decreases toward zero. \end{enumerate} The branches described in (1)-(4) are illustrated in Figure~\ref{fig:four-bif}.
+This transition marks the onset of strong instability, with the modulus of one pair increasing far beyond unity while the other decreases toward zero. \end{enumerate}

+The branches described in (1)-(4) are illustrated in Figure~\ref{fig:four-bif}.
+Table~\ref{tbl:data-hill} lists numerical data for selected orbits on these branches.
+We note that an anonymous reviewer pointed out that some of the results in this section were also described by Lidov and Liakhova in~\cite{lidov_families_1983}, however, we were unable to access this source.

 The bifurcation graphs of the two halo branches are plotted together in Figure~\ref{fig:bif-graph-hill}.
 The halo families originate from the planar Lyapunov family at $h \approx -2.0$.
 As the energy increases, each halo branch undergoes two successive period-doubling bifurcations followed by a fold bifurcation.
-In the literature, this fold bifurcation is often associated with the onset of the \emph{nearly rectilinear halo orbit} (NRHO) regime~\cite{zimovan_spreen_nrho_2020}.
+In the literature, this fold bifurcation is often associated with the onset of the \emph{near rectilinear halo orbit} (NRHO) regime,~\cite{zimovan_spreen_nrho_2020}.
 Beyond the fold, the family undergoes a narrow interval of linear stability that terminates at another period-doubling bifurcation.
 Continuing further in $h$, the family connects with the vertical collision orbit at the pitchfork bifurcation near $h \approx -0.85$.
 In Figure~\ref{fig:family-hill-halo} we visualize the northern $L_1$ halo family as it bifurcates from the planar Lyapunov orbit and terminates in the vertical collision orbit.